-- i.
+- Breach complied with applicable data security laws and regulations; - h.
+Whether Defendant's data security systems prior to and during the Data Breach were consistent with industry standards; - i.
 Whether Defendant owed a duty to Class Members to safeguard their Private Information; - j.
 Whether Defendant breached its duty to Class Members to safeguard their Private Information; - k.
-Whether hackers obtained Class Members' Private Information via the Data Breach; - Whether Defendant had a legal duty to provide timely and accurate notice of the Data Breach to Plaintiff and the Class Members; - m.
+Whether hackers obtained Class Members' Private Information via the Data Breach; - 1.
+Whether Defendant had a legal duty to provide timely and accurate notice of the Data Breach to Plaintiff and the Class Members; - m.
 Whether Defendant breached its duty to provide timely and accurate notice of the Data Breach to Plaintiff and Class Members; - n.
 Whether Defendant knew or should have known that its data security systems and monitoring processes were deficient; - o.
 What damages Plaintiff and Class Members suffered as a result of Defendant's misconduct; - p.
 Whether Defendant's conduct was negligent; - q.
 Whether Defendant was unjustly enriched; - r.
-Whether Plaintiff and Class Members are entitled to actual and/or statutory damages; - s.
+Whether Plaintiff and Class Members are entitled to actual and/or statutory damages;

+- s.
 Whether Plaintiff and Class Members are entitled to additional credit or identity monitoring and monetary relief; and - t.
-Whether Plaintiff and Class Members are entitled to equitable relief, including injunctive relief, restitution, disgorgement, and/or the establishment of a constructive trust.

-- Typicality.
-Plaintiff's claims are typical of those of other Class Members 148. because Plaintiff's Private Information, like that of every other Class Member, was compromised in the Data Breach.
+Whether Plaintiff and Class Members are entitled to equitable relief, including injunctive relief, restitution, disgorgement, and/or the establishment of a constructive trust. - 157.
+Typicality.
+Plaintiff's claims are typical of those of other Class Members because Plaintiff's Private Information, like that of every other Class Member, was compromised in the Data Breach.
 Plaintiff's claims are typical of those of the other Class Members because, inter alia, all Class Members were injured through the common misconduct of Defendant.
-Plaintiff is advancing the same claims and legal theories on behalf of himself and all other Class Members, and there are no defenses that are unique to Plaintiff.
-The claims of Plaintiff and those of Class Members arise from the same operative facts and are based on the same legal theories. - 149.
+Plaintiff is advancing the same claims and legal theories on behalf of herself and all other Class Members, and there are no defenses that are unique to Plaintiff.
+The claims of Plaintiff and those of Class Members arise from the same operative facts and are based on the same legal theories. - 158.
 Adequacy of Representation.
 Plaintiff will fairly and adequately represent and protect the interests of Class Members.
-Plaintiff's counsel is competent and experienced in litigating class actions, including data privacy litigation of this kind. - 150.
+Plaintiff's counsel is competent and experienced in litigating class actions, including data privacy litigation of this kind. - 159.
 Predominance.
 Defendant has engaged in a common course of conduct toward Plaintiff and Class Members in that all of Plaintiff's and Class Members' data was stored on the same computer systems and unlawfully accessed and exfiltrated in the same way.
 The common issues arising from Defendant's conduct affecting Class Members set out above predominate over any individualized issues.
-Adjudication of these common issues in a single action has important and desirable advantages of judicial economy. - Superiority.
-A Class action is superior to other available methods for the 151. fair and efficient adjudication of this controversy and no unusual difficulties are likely to be encountered in the management of this class action.
+Adjudication of these common issues in a single action has important and desirable advantages of judicial economy.

+160. Superiority.
+A Class action is superior to other available methods for the fair and efficient adjudication of this controversy and no unusual difficulties are likely to be encountered in the management of this class action.
 Class treatment of common questions of law and fact is superior to multiple individual actions or piecemeal litigation.
 Absent a Class action, most Class Members would likely find that the cost of litigating their individual claims is prohibitively high and would therefore have no effective remedy.
 The prosecution of separate actions by individual Class Members would create a risk of inconsistent or varying adjudications with respect to individual Class Members, which would establish incompatible standards of conduct for Defendant.
 In contrast, conducting this action as a class action presents far fewer management difficulties, conserves judicial resources and the parties' resources, and protects the rights of each Class Member.